-Posted on 2017/05/01 | Cliff | Technology
+Posted on 2020/06/19 | Cliff | Technology

-A small stub pipe carrying lubricating oil to a bearing had been machined with unequal thickness, leaving it misaligned and fragile.
+A small stub pipe carrying lubricating oil to a bearing was machined by the manufacturer with unequal thickness, leaving it misaligned and fragile.
 When it broke, it leaked oil, which caught fire and softened the spinning turbine blades.

-Ever-Growing Performance Demands
+Modern Aircraft Performance Demands

-Aviation consultant and former National Transportation Safety Board member John Goglia claims that “we are pushing the technology faster than at any time in the past.”
+When it comes to the cutting edge in aircraft design and development, aviation consultant and former National Transportation Safety Board member John Goglia claims that “we are pushing the technology faster than at any time in the past.”

 The complexity of new aircraft is ever-growing.
 Elaborate electronics, fine trim systems, hydraulic-assisted control surfaces and improved engine mechanics all require precise components in order to function.